 Whoever reads the executive summary should come away with a complete understanding of your marketing goals.
 Tell your story.
 Explain what your company does and why you chose to do what you do.
-Talk about what matters to you, the people who are helping you meet your goals and what you want to achieve with your marketing.
+Talk about what matters to you, the people who are helping you meet your goals, and what you want to achieve with your marketing.

 Your executive summary tells your story.
 What is your style?
 What is your audience’s style?
 The tone of this document should match the tone of your marketing material and your company.

 Avoid clichés and hyperbole, as they come off as inauthentic and can rub readers the wrong way.
-Clichés tend to not match the reality of your situation, as they can overpromise on what you can actually deliver.
+Clichés tend not to match the reality of your situation, as they can overpromise on what you can actually deliver.
 Is your company the best in its category among all competitors?
 What determines “best”?
 Ensure any claims you make are specific and measurable.

 Your marketing plan should change over time, and so should your executive summary.
 Include any updates to your products, services or technologies, or any significant changes in your market and competition.
 For example, COVID-19 forced many companies to change their marketing strategies and business practices.
-Your executive summary should reflect the changes your company has made to its marketing plans to deal with the changes in the market.
+Your executive summary should reflect the changes your company has made to its marketing plan to deal with the changes in the market.